-Shotime!: Ohtani hurls 7 superb innings, Angels beat A's 6-1
+ShoTime!: Ohtani hurls 7 superb innings, Angels beat A's 6-1

 Trout scored his 700th run in the first inning on Pujols' double down the left-field line.
 Trout joined a club of nine players in baseball history, including Pujols, who had 200 homers and 700 runs scored before their age-27 season.

-Trout connected for 440-homer over the ficus trees in center field in the third inning, snapping an 0-for-15 skid on Los Angeles' homestand.
+Trout hit a long homer over the ficus trees in center field in the third inning, snapping an 0-for-15 skid on Los Angeles' homestand.
 The two-time AL MVP added a bloop RBI single in the fourth to chase Graveman.

 TRAINER'S ROOM